Receivables Turnover Ratio Calculator

 Now that you know what is the receivables turnover ratio definition, you're probably wondering how to calculate the accounts receivables turnover ratio.
 Don't worry, answering "what is the accounts receivable turnover ratio formula?" is not as difficult as it might sound.
 It consists of:

 receivables turnover ratio = net credit sales / average accounts receivables,

-- receivables turnover ratio shows how effective the company is at extending credit to its customers and how efficiently it gets paid back on a given day.
+receivables turnover ratio- A quantity showing how effective the company is at extending credit to its customers and how efficiently it gets paid back on a given day.

 average accounts receivables = (accounts opening + accounts closing) / 2,